Table of Contents

 What Does a Tech E&O Policy Typically Cover?

-Technology errors & omissions insurance is probably the single most essential insurance policy that a tech startup should purchase.
+Technology errors and omissions insurance is probably the single most essential insurance policy that a tech startup should purchase.

 As we’ve discussed, failure to perform, failure to deliver, and various other cases of contractual liability and professional negligence are risks that tech startups face most, which is why having an insurance policy in place to make sure that the financial toll of such cases is never devastating to a young company is so important.

-A typical technology errors & omissions policy would pay for legal costs such as court fees, legal counsel costs, court-ordered judgments, and settlement costs.
+A typical technology errors and omissions policy would pay for legal costs such as court fees, legal counsel costs, court-ordered judgments, and settlement costs.